Tanner253/ClickerDemo/README.md

 - Exponential idle clicker progression.
 - Meme coin (**GoldBux – GBX**) earned by playing, watching ads, and engaging.
-- Ad revenue and IAPs fund the meme coin’s liquidity pool.
+- Ad revenue and IAPs fund the meme coin's liquidity pool.
-- Free-to-play users _“earn to play”_ by simply engaging.
+- Free-to-play users _"earn to play"_ by simply engaging.
 - Players can **stake GBX for in-game boosts**, or **sell it** on the open market.
 - Dev profits come from surplus ad/IAP revenue vs. coin distribution — forming a **symbiotic loop**.